juliuschou/juliuschou-hellowWorldFlaskAWSElasticBeanstalkPipeline/helloContainer.md

-Certainly!
+# Comprehensive Guide to Building and Deploying a Flask and scikit-learn Application in a Docker Container

 The task involves several steps, each requiring some technical skills in areas such as Docker, Flask web framework, and machine learning using scikit-learn.
 Here is a breakdown of the task:

 # 1: Create a Flask Application with scikit-learn Model